duckduckgo/zeroclickinfo-spice/CONTRIBUTING.md

   <bad_commit_example>
   ```

-- Make sure you have added the necessary tests for your changes
+- Make sure you have added the necessary tests for your changes (e.g. when modifying the triggers, update the test to show it works as expected)
 - Run `dzil test` (executes all tests in t/) to ensure nothing else was accidentally broken
 - If your change affects an instant answer, remember to add yourself to the Metadata attribution list in the appropriate `.pm` file

 ## Submitting Changes